All Stories

 piao@advancecaregivers.org

 When your job is to care for others, it is especially important to prioritize your own health and well-being.
-Developing self-care practices can prevent burnout and improve your physical and emotional well-being.
-That is why our partner organization, HCAP, is offering a free workshop all about self-care for caregivers.
+It is important for care workers to develop self-care practices to prevent burnout and improve physical and emotional well-being.
+That is why our partner organization, HCAP, is offering a free workshop all about self-care for caregivers (care workers).

-This 1.5 hour workshop is completely online and will cover the following topics:
+This 1.5 hour workshop for care workers is completely online and will cover the following topics:

 • What is self-care?